 Compulsory Refinement.

-If is a pity one cannot be really outspoken on this sub-ject of female domination.
-But if one could it would mean that the domination had disappeared ; to supression of frankness alte in word and deed.
-It has already been said that when virtue during the eighteen-such as the asserted herself against natural man, she was in the guise of woman.
-The costume served admirably until the vie-tory had been won ; but it was then found desirable (and in view of the idiocy of the average male where women are concerned, a matter of no difficulty) to enslave masculine substitutes SADLEIR and ineffable s," are direct uish between he latter causes addern English race Now clearly a killjoy cannot at the same time be a wanton, nor a designing fortune-hunter a ministering angel.
-Wherefore men were enlisted to apply the necessary discipline, while beauteous womanhood continued to point the traditional road to moral happiness, luring its coarse nature by her loveliness, elevating bis coarse nature by her shining example.
-The simple scheme has worked miraculously.
-A young woman can sit at ease in a Turo and cause the most acute embarrassment to every man on the opposite seat ; she is asserting the principle of feminine emancipation.
-But if by chance she finds herself alone with a man who proves sufficiently brazen not to be embarrassed, he will, as likely as not, be given in charge, and the other men who arrest, accuse and punish him, instead of taking his side, as they would have done a century ago, and telling herself properly, will pull long faces over the decay of public manners and declare that this sort of thing has got to be stamped out.
-Thus is life made safe and sweet for English girlhood.
+It is a pity one cannot be really outspoken on this subject of female domination.
+But if one could it would mean that the domination had disappeared; for one essential aspect of gentility is the suppression of frankness alike in word and deed.

+It has already been said that when virtue during the eighteen-twenties first asserted herself against natural man, she was in the guise of woman.
+The costume served admirably until the victory had been won; but it was then found desirable (and in view of the idiocy of the average male where women are concerned, a matter of no difficulty) to enslave masculine substitutes no difficulty) to enslave masculine substitutes for the noble task of making refinement compulsory.

+SADLEIR

+For a very excellent reason.
+Feminine repression, though it is usually exercised on men, is really aimed at other women.
+In consequence other individual women must be depictable as men, false, wanton, or greedy, while feminity as an abstract concept must be free to remain the pure and glittering apex of a virtuous race.

+Now clearly a killjoy cannot at the same time be a wanton, nor a designing fortune-hunter a ministering angel.
+Wherefore men were enlisted to apply the necessary discipline, while beauteous womanhood continued to point the traditional road to moral happiness, luring the male animal by her loveliness, elevating his coarse nature by her shining example.